lil131/Flip_Game/README.md

 What's more, React uses virtual DOM instead of regular DOM which makes it much **faster** than others.
 Because only the differences between the current HTML and the previous one will be inspected and updated.

 ### 2. What about that framework appealed to you, for this project?
-After I started using React, I found that **JSX** is so convinient for coding.
+I found that **JSX** is very convinient for coding.
 Since it is combines makeups and logics together, just by looking at the HTML-like syntax, I can easily imagine how the webpage will look like while I'm working on the logics.
 And thus the structure is so much clearer than vanilla JS.

 Although the **one-way-binding method** of React is kind of complicated when I first learned it, it makes the application easier to maintain as the data can only flow downward so that the changes could not affect any parent structure.